Veriph-One/veriph-one-examples-react-native/README.md

 # Veriph.One's React Native integration example

 This project was created using [Expo](https://expo.dev) and [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
-It contains a barebones mobile application that integrates with Veriph.One's native SDK.
-It showcases a phone capture flow and a v
+It contains a barebones mobile application that integrates with Veriph.One's native SDK to showcase a phone capture flow.

-> Note: This example is currently limited to Android. iOS integration coming soon.

 ## Getting Started